alecstein/word-chains/README.md

 $ zig build-exe word_chains.zig -O ReleaseFast
 ```

 Then follow the prompts.
-Stary by typing in "war" and then "peace."
+Try typing in "war" and then "peace" for example.

 # How does it work?